archercomprehensive/C867/README.md

 # C867
-A small school project using C++ to manage a basic school management application
+A small school project using C++ to manage a basic school management application.
+Competencies: C++, pointers, setters, getters